Inseparable local uniformization: On schemes over valuation rings

-(ii) For the sake of completeness, we remark that $\psi_x$ can also be constructed using the following three facts: (a) the Riemann-Zariski space of $X$ is homeomorphic to the projective limit of blow ups of $X$, and hence admits a natural map to the projective limit of the blow ups of $X$ along open ideals (in the $(\pi)$-adic topology), which we denote as $Y$, (b) the adic analytic space $\gtX^\ad_\eta$ is homeomorphic to the projective limit of all admissible formal blow ups of $\gtX$, and hence it is homeomorphic to the closed fiber $Y_s\subset Y$, (c) $\gtX^\an_\eta$ is the maximal Hausdorff quotient of $\gtX^\ad_\eta$.
-Since $X_x^\bir$ is contained in $Y_s$ it follows that a natural map $X_x^\bir\to X_x^\an$ arises.
-(The facts (b) and (c) are not proved in the literature, though they are not difficult and are mentioned in a letter of P. Deligne and in \cite{FK}.) \end{rem}
+(ii) Alternatively, $\psi$ naturally arises due to the following three facts known to experts: (a) $\RZ_K(X)$ is homeomorphic to the projective limit of blow ups of $X$, and hence admits a natural map to the projective limit of the blow ups of $X$ along open ideals (in the $(\pi)$-adic topology), (b) the adic analytic space $\gtX^\ad_\eta$ is homeomorphic to the projective limit of all admissible formal blow ups of $\gtX$, so we get a map $\RZ_K(X)_s\to\gtX^\ad_\eta$, (c) $\gtX^\an_\eta=\gtX_\eta$ is the maximal Hausdorff quotient of $\gtX^\ad_\eta$.
+To the best of my knowledge, facts (b) and (c) are not proved in the literature, though they are not difficult and are mentioned in a letter of P. Deligne and in \cite{FK}. \end{rem}